'I stopped to breastfeed in 106-mile race'

 Video

-When Sophie Power was pictured breastfeeding her 3-month-old baby in the middle of a gruelling 106-mile race at Mont Blanc in France, her image went viral.
+Sophie Power was mid-way through a race at Mont Blanc when motherly duties called.

-She tells Victoria Derbyshire it has had the effect of inspiring women "all around the world".

-Watch the BBC's Victoria Derbyshire programme on weekdays between 09:00 and 11:00 BST on BBC Two and the BBC News Channel in the UK and on iPlayer afterwards.

 -